 - Predictive analysis in smart manufacturing allows you to anticipate potential customer demand or machine breakdown by offering real-time alerts.
 This saves you from expensive downtimes and declining customer satisfaction.

 Businesses use smart sensors and machines to manage operations and forecast supply and demand.
 Deploying a platform that facilitates IIoT and a host of modern technologies can help to optimize your business.
 It can manage and authenticate a large number of devices working for the company.
 Having visibility into operational risk is crucial for organizations to minimize unfortunate incidents.
 IoT detection and response algorithms adhere to mission-critical constraints.

 - The business platform should be easily connected with IT/OT security

 - It facilitates real-time analytics, data ingestion and provides data insights

-- Business operations, when work on AI-based algorithms, manages a huge amount of documentation and focuses on energy efficiency and significant savings
+- Business operations, when they work on AI-based algorithms, manage a huge amount of documentation and provide energy efficiency and significant savings

-The pace of progress that manufacturers are making towards smart manufacturing is dependent on an array of factors – agility in deploying industrial security solutions, speed to reskill workers, level of investment, willingness for technological change, etc.
+The pace of progress that manufacturers are making towards smart manufacturing is dependent on a variety of factors – agility in deploying industrial security solutions, speed to reskill workers, level of investment, willingness for technological change, etc.